-To Sarah Sneed for guiding the committee in its research, analysis and process, and to Carolyn West's assistance in the research of the project.
-This report to Council, including the compilation of certain documents examined, i.e., the documents received from the NC State Legislative Library, was developed in collaboration with the Committee and written by Sarah Sneed.
+To Sarah Sneed for guiding the committee in its research, analysis and process, and preparation of this final report.
+To Carolyn West's assistance and analysis in the research of the project

 And finally, to the viewing public for their interest in and feedback to the Committee.